guotong1988/guotong1988.github.io/research/_posts/2021-06-01-pretrain-bert.md

 ### Abstract

 Recently, the development of pre-trained language models has brought natural language processing (NLP) tasks to the new state-of-the-art.
 In this paper we explore the efficiency of various pre-trained language models.
 We pre-train a list of transformer-based models with the same amount of text and the same training steps.
-The experimental results shows that the most improvement upon the origin BERT is adding the RNN-layer to capture more contextual information for short text understanding.
-But there are no remarkable improvement for short text understanding for similar BERT structures.
+The experimental results shows that the most improvement upon the origin BERT is adding the RNN-layer to capture more contextual information for short text understanding. **But the conclusion is: There are no remarkable improvement for short text understanding for similar BERT structures.**

 #### Keywords